jayasriselvaraj/shell-scripting/README.md

 '''

 I've cloned the repository and have added few changed or filed and then I'd like tp push the changes back to GitHub repo.

+### Here is the flow to follow :
+''''
+1) Clone the repo using `git clone url`
+2) Open the repo in VS Code / Editor, do the changes
+3) git add . ; git commit -m "Msg telling what you've done" ; git push
+4) Changes that you made are pushed
+5) On your server, do a `git clone URL` for the first time and from second time to test, just do a `git pull`
+'''